Asteroid hyalosis is a degenerative condition of the eye where there is an accumulation of calcium soaps in the vitreous chamber.

 The accumulated spherical opacities called asteroid bodies are made up of lipid components and calcium salt in the form of calcium phosphate apatite bound to fatty acid carboxylate groups.

 It appears as discrete, mobile, highly echogenic, spherical or star-shaped opacities in the vitreous chamber without any posterior acoustic shadowing.
-These are best appreciated after movement.
+Sonographic examination during eye movements, also known as oculokinetic ultrasonography, accentuates the mobile and "sparkling" nature of these opacities, allowing differentiation from vitreous hemorrhage 4.

 Treatment and prognosis